crisCiobanu/FrontendMentorChallenges/3-column-preview-card-component-main/README-template.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - 3-column preview card component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents

 - [Overview](#overview)
--
   - [The challenge](#the-challenge)
   - [Screenshot](#screenshot)
   - [Links](#links)